MicrosoftDocs/entra-docs/docs/identity/saas-apps/soloinsight-cloudgate-sso-provisioning-tutorial.md

 	![Soloinsight-CloudGate SSO Add SCIM](media/soloinsight-cloudgate-sso-provisioning-tutorial/config.png)

 3. Scroll down to the end of the page to get the **Tenant URL** and **Secret Token**.
 Copy the **Secret Token**.
-This value will be entered in the Secret Token field in the Provisioning tab of your Soloinsight-CloudGate SSO application.
+This value is entered in the Secret Token field in the Provisioning tab of your Soloinsight-CloudGate SSO application.

 	![Soloinsight-CloudGate SSO Create Token](media/soloinsight-cloudgate-sso-provisioning-tutorial/token.png)